-Specifically, the sub-fund invests in equities and equityrelated securities issued by large capitalisation companies in any sector.
+Specifically, the sub-fund invests at least 66% of its net assets in equities and equity-related securities issued by large capitalisation companies in any sector.
 Investments may include American and global depositary receipts (ADRs and GDRs).

 The sub-fund may invest in, or be exposed to, the following investments up to the percentage of net assets indicated: